 Continuing along the road, just before you reach the Rising Sun area, you’ll see the pull-off for Wild Goose Island.
 This is a tiny island rising out of the lake.
 This view was used in the opening shot for the movie The Shining and is one of the most photographed areas along the Going-to-the-Sun Road.

 You finish in St. Mary.
-If you are ready to swear in a new Junior Ranger you can stop by the visitors center here to find a ranger.
+If you are ready to swear in a new Junior Ranger you can stop by the St. Mary Visitor Center to find a ranger.

 There are several dining options in town here including Johnson’s Cafe, or continue along route 2 to East Glacier.
 Serrano’s Mexican restaurant in East Glacier gets good reviews- they don’t take reservations, so get there close to their 5 pm opening, or plan to wait.